WellthCare

 Creating a Continuum of Care

-- The personalized plans of care generated by the AI-powered platform can include recommendations for mental health screenings, stress reduction techniques, and behavioral health resources.
+• The AI-generated personalized plans can include mental health screenings, stress reduction tips, and behavioral health resources.

-- The WellthCare Store can offer FSA-approved products for mental wellness, such as meditation apps, sleep aids, and stress-relief devices.
+• The WellthCare Store can offer FSA-approved mental wellness products like meditation apps, sleep aids, and stress-relief devices.

-In comparison to a traditional plan, WellthCare’s approach doesn't just treat mental health benefits equally on paper; it actively uses incentives and system design to make prevention-including mental wellness-the most accessible and rewarding part of the benefit.
+In short, WellthCare doesn’t just treat mental health benefits equally on paper.
+It uses incentives and design to make prevention—including mental wellness—the easiest and most rewarding part of the plan.

 Practical Steps for You

-To truly compare how your mental health and physical health benefits stack up, take these steps:
+To really compare your mental health and physical health benefits, try this:

-- Review your Summary of Benefits and Coverage (SBC): This document must clearly list copays, deductibles, and coinsurance for both mental health and physical health services.
-Look for any differences.
+1. Review your Summary of Benefits and Coverage (SBC).
+It should list copays, deductibles, and coinsurance for both.
+Look for differences.

-- Ask about prior authorization: Call your insurance company and ask what the prior authorization requirements are for mental health therapy versus physical therapy or specialist visits.
-Ask for their specific “medical necessity” criteria for mental health.
+3. Ask about prior authorization.
+Call your insurer and ask what’s required for mental health therapy vs. physical therapy.
+Ask for the “medical necessity” criteria.

-- Look for a parity complaint process: If you suspect your plan is violating mental health parity, you can file a complaint with your state insurance commissioner or the U.S. Department of Labor.
+4. Look for a parity complaint process.
+If you think your plan is violating the law, file a complaint with your state insurance commissioner or the U.S. Department of Labor.

-Ultimately, while the law mandates equality, the experience often differs due to network issues, utilization management, and plan complexity.
-The most forward-thinking benefits systems, like the WellthCare model, are designed to eliminate these disparities by making prevention-for both mind and body-the clear, rewarded path.
-Your goal should be to find a plan that not only meets legal requirements but actively supports your total well-being.
+Bottom line: The law says equal, but the reality often isn’t—thanks to network problems, utilization management, and plan complexity.
+The best plans, like WellthCare, aim to fix that by making prevention for mind and body the clear, rewarded choice.
+Your goal is to find a plan that does more than meet legal minimums—one that actively supports your total well-being.